-The Freedom of Information (FOI) Act 2000 gives a general right of access to all types of recorded information held by public bodies.
-Full rights of access were granted in January 2005.
-Some exemptions do apply which mean you may not be able to access all information.
-The FOI Act lists exemptions designed to protect personal information and to limit the burden on public authorities however the intention of the FOI Act is to promote openness, transparency and accountability.
+The Freedom of Information Act 2000 gives a right of access to all types of recorded information held by public bodies, like the NHS.
+Some exemptions apply which means that you may not be able to access all information.
+The act lists exemptions to protect personal information and limit the burden on public authorities.
+However, the intention of the act is to promote openness, transparency and accountability.

-It does not give people access to their own personal data (information about themselves) such as their health records or credit reference file.
-If a member of the public wants to see information that a public authority holds about them, they should make a subject access request under the Data Protection Act 2018.
+The act does not give people access to their own personal data, such as their health records or credit reference file.
+If you want to see information that we hold about you, please make a subject access request.

-Anyone has the right to make a request for information held by a public authority.
-You do not have to say why you want the information and you are free to use it for your own purposes, including any non-commercial research you are doing and for the purposes of news reporting.
-Any other re-use, for example commercial publication, would require the permission of the copyright holder.
+Anyone has the right to make a request for information held by us.
+You do not have to say why you want the information and you are free to use it for your own purposes.
+This includes any non-commercial research you are doing and for news reporting.
+Any other re-use, for example commercial publication, requires the permission of the copyright holder.

-Information released by NHS Kernow under the FOI Act may be reused under the Open Government Licence.
-For more information please email email@example.com.
+Information released by NHS Kernow may be reused under the Open Government Licence.
+For more information, please email our FOI team.

 Before you make a request, it may help to consider the following.

-Requests made under the Freedom of Information Act must be made in writing (or via email) other than in very exceptional circumstances.
-Requests must include the full name and address for correspondence and a description of the information requested.
-You can say what format you prefer to receive the information in (for example on paper or electronically).
+Requests must be made in writing or email other than in exceptional circumstances.
+All requests must include the full name and address for correspondence and a description of the information you need.
+You can say what format you prefer to receive the information in, for example on paper or electronically.

-You can email your request to firstname.lastname@example.org or write to us:
+You can email your request or write to us.

 Freedom of information officer